mantrazul/obsidian-studies/Programming/HTML/HTML.md

-HTML (HyperText Markup Language) defines the structure and content of webpages.
-We use HTML elements to create all of the paragraphs, headings, lists, images, and links that make up a typical webpage.
+HTML (Hyper Text Markup Language) defines the structure and content of web pages.
+We use HTML elements to create all of the paragraphs, headings, lists, images, and links that make up a typical web page.
 In this lesson, we will explore how HTML elements work.

 #### [[Elements and Tags]]
 Introduces what are Elements and Tags